Expand access to financial services for unbanked and underbanked households using Vergent LMS.

 Offer bank lending, investments, and services for underserved communities.

-What is financial inclusion?
+What is Financial Inclusion?

-Why it’s Important
+Why Financial Inclusion is Important

-Financial inclusion is important because it brings affordable and convenient access to the basic financial services that have historically been less accessible for low-income and marginalized groups.
-When access to financial services—which often comes through fintech—is expanded to these groups, financial empowerment increases.
-Globally, the rise of fintech has coincided with increased financial inclusion.
+Globally, the rise of fintech and financial inclusion coincide.
 As of 2021, 76% of adults worldwide had a bank or mobile account, up from just 51% in 2011.
 That accounts for billions more people with bank accounts over the course of a decade, mostly in developing countries.
 This increase is tied to fintech’s contribution to financial access and is fostering a more financially inclusive world.
+By leveraging technology, financial services can reach remote and underserved areas, providing tools that help people improve their economic status and contribute to overall economic growth.

-The FDIC’s Economic Inclusion Strategic Plan
+The FDIC Economic Inclusion Strategic Plan

 “I have long believed that the essential role of the lending industry is in bringing people together, enabling individuals to reach for their dreams, and for being a source of strength in difficult times.
 I take great pride in knowing that Vergent’s efforts create financial opportunities for not only individual borrowers of all stripes but also financial inclusion for underserved communities.”